herry13/nuri-lang/README.md

 }
 ```

+The above example shows how to get the status of Apache service and then assign the result to variable `status`.
+Then this variable is matched with particular regular expression where the matching result (i.e. `true` or `false`) is assigned to variable `running`.

-Note that we can use interpolation in the command.
+Note that we can use string interpolation in the command.
 For example:

 ```javascript
 main {